 What's On This Page

 It is a temporary sleep problem that can affect anyone who travels across different time zones.
 This happens because your body has its internal clock and when you travel across time zones, you upset that natural order.
-The order that signals your body when to stay awake and when to sleep is set to your time zones clock and when you travel across time zones, your body attempts to “fix” itself. this can translate into physical tiredness in your body.
-The more time zones you travel across, the more likely you are to have jet lag.
+The order that signals your body when to stay awake and when to sleep is set to your time zones clock and when you travel across time zones, your body attempts to “fix” itself.
+This can translate into physical tiredness in your body.
+The more time zones you travel across, the more likely you will have jet lag.

 Geranium organic essential oil and lemongrass organic essential oil help to rebalance your hormones and help rest your natural clock.
-Also if you need help sleeping, you can put a drop or two of lavender oil on your pillow.
+Also, if you need help sleeping, you can put a drop or two of lavender oil on your pillow.
 It helps calm you.

 What Is Essential Oil Good for Jet Lag?

 Our favourite pick is Lavender.
-It is one of the most well-known oils and beloved too.
+It is one of the most well-known oils and is beloved too.
 This is probably because of its amazing ability to calm you down and get you falling asleep like a baby.

 Lemongrass